cloudwego/sonic-rs/README.md

 ### JSON Iterator

-Parse a object or array JSON into a lazy iterator.
+Parse an object or array JSON into a lazy iterator.

 ```rs
 use bytes::Bytes;